 - All visitors – no audience selection.
 This dialogue will be displayed to all visitors who visit the channel/pages configured on the “Where” tab.

-- Select an existing segment – if segments have been defined at Profiles > Segments, you may select a segment here.
+- Select an existing segment.
+If segments have been defined at Profiles > Segments, you can select a segment here.

 - After making your selection, click the “Where” tab and select the channels/pages you’d like the dialogue to be visible on.